carol-he/reversi-chat/README.md

     * I'm going to be using passport for user authentication
     * And account has been made for testing; I'll email you the password
 * (4 points) Perform client side form validation using a JavaScript library
+    * to make sure email is correctly formatted
-    * to make sure
+    * possibly to make sure moves are valid?
 * (2 points) Socket.io
     * enables real-time bidirectional event-based communication
-    * want to use this to send messages back and forth from client to server to client 9 points total out of 8 required points
+    * want to use this to send messages back and forth from client to server to client 11 points total out of 8 required points

 ## [Link to Initial Main Project File](app.js)

 ## Annotations / References Used

 1. [socket.io](https://socket.io/docs) - (add link to source code that was based on this)
-2. [tutorial on vue.js](https://vuejs.org/v2/guide/) - (add link to source code that was based on this)